csowrab/AI-Chess-Player/README.md

 A chess game made through Pygame and Scikit-learn.
 Main focus of the coursework is on the "AI" of the game, allowing you to face it in 3 difficulties.

+"AiChessGame" is the actual python file, running this (along with its import dependencies) should run the game.
+"MLP_NET" JSON files are the actual AIs, each of different difficulties to load to the game.

 ## Demo:

 ### Mid-game Explanation: